 Misha Glenny

 Misha Glenny is the Rector of the Institute for Human Sciences in Vienna.
-During the revolutions in Eastern Europe of 1989 and the wars in Yugoslavia in the 1990s, Misha was the BBC’s Central Europe Correspondent for which he won a Sony Gold Award for Outstanding Contribution to Broadcasting.
-The award winning journalist and historian is also the author of … Read More
+During the revolutions in Eastern Europe of 1989 and the wars in Yugoslavia in the 1990s, Misha was the BBC’s Central Europe Correspondent.
+His latest podcasts The Scramble for Rare Earths and The Invention of Russia are among the most listened to on BBC Sounds.
+His books … Read More

 Lord David Puttnam